mckeags7/professional-portfolio/README.md

 - the applications I built during the 24 weeks of the UCONN School of Engineering Full-Stack Web Developer Boot Camp
 - all applications created after the Boot Camp

-The layout is based on the Technigo portfolio design made by Jenny Skogvoll at Makeable Sthlm.

 ## The approach

-I built this portolio during week 20 of the UCONN Full-Stack Web Developer Boot Camp using React.
-By dividing the portfolio into smaller React components, it allows me to style and showcase my work using a Theme Provider.
+I built an initial portolio during week 20 of the UCONN Full-Stack Web Developer Boot Camp using React.

 I used conditional rendering to keep non-featured projects apart from the featured ones.